ISPOR: Work

-ISPOR hosts multiple conferences, summits, and other events throughout the year in the North America, Europe, and virtually.
+ISPOR hosts conferences, summits, and other events in the North America, Europe, and virtually.
 On September 29, 2020, the organization held a joint summit with the Food and Drug Administration on the topic of patient preference information in medical device regulatory decisions.
 The event was supported by grants from CVRx Inc., Edwards Lifesciences and Evidation Health.

 Publications

 ISPOR is the publisher of the international, peer-reviewed journal Value in Health, which publishes "articles for pharmacoeconomics, health economics, and outcomes research (clinical, economic, and patient-reported outcomes/preference-based research), as well as conceptual and health policy articles that provide valuable information for health care decision-makers, as well as the research community.
 As the official journal of the society, it provides a forum for researchers, as well as health care decision-makers, to translate outcomes research into health care decisions."
 The society also publishes Value In Health Regional Issues, which focuses on encouraging and enhancing "the science of pharmacoeconomic/health economic and health outcomes research and its use in health care decisions in Asia, Latin America, Central & Eastern Europe, Western Asia, and Africa."
-Value in Health has an current impact factor of 4.748 (in 2019) and is 7th among 102 journals in Health Care Sciences and Services, 5th among 87 journals in Health Policy and Services, and 19th among 371 journals in Economics.
+Value in Health has a current impact factor of 4.748 (in 2019) and is 7th among 102 journals in Health Care Sciences and Services, 5th among 87 journals in Health Policy and Services, and 19th among 371 journals in Economics.

-Awards and Accolades
+Awards and accolades

-In 2016, Nancy Berg, ISPOR's current CEO, was selected to be part of the 2016 PharmVOICE 100, which recognizes those "inspirational individuals recognized for their positive contributions to the life sciences industry".
+In 2016, Nancy Berg, ISPOR's former CEO, was selected to be part of the 2016 PharmVOICE 100, which recognizes those "inspirational individuals recognized for their positive contributions to the life sciences industry".

 ISPOR received the "Power of A" Silver Award for its Good Practices for Outcomes Research Reports in 2018.

 ISPOR is a member of the National Health Council, a nonprofit association of health organizations that represents the patient voice.